GOST-UA/lora_device_lib/readme.md

 - Build-time Porting features
     - Replace AES and CMAC implementations
     - Replace logging and assert functions
-    - Optimise chanel capacity / memory usage
 - Tests utilising the Cmocka framework
 - Ruby binding for accelerated integration testing and simulation

 ## High Level Architecture

 LDL tries to separate concerns into standalone modules.
-Individual modules are not useful on their own but this approach reduces unit testing effort since dependency modules can be mocked out without special linker commands.
+These modules can be mocked out during unit testing without special linker commands.

 An overview of the modules:

 ![image missing](doc/plantuml/modules.png "LoraDeviceLib Modules")

-LDL is intended to be driven from two tasks - a 'mainloop' level task and an 'interrupt' level task.
+LDL is intended to be driven from two tasks - a _mainloop_ level task and an _interrupt_ level task.

-The interrupt level task interacts with the EventManager to signal that an IO event has occured.
+The _interrupt_ level task interacts with the EventManager to signal that an IO event has occured.
 This task will never block.
-On simple systems the interrupt level task may be an ISR, on more complicated systems it may be a task with a higher priority than the 'mainloop' task.
+On simple systems the _interrupt_ level task may be an ISR, on more complicated systems it may be a task with a higher priority than the _mainloop_ task.

-The mainloop level task drives all other functionility by via calls made to EventManager.tick():
+The _mainloop_ level task drives all other functionility by via calls made to EventManager.tick():

 ![image missing](doc/plantuml/event_tick.png "EventManger Tick")

 The handlers call out to Mac which may in turn call out to other modules, including back to EventManager to set handlers for new events or to cancel existing handlers.

-It is important to realise that EventManager.tick() drives _all_ functionality.
+It is important to realise that EventManager.tick() drives all functionality.
 And below a simplified sequence of an upstream data frame being sent:

 ![image missing](doc/plantuml/tick_upstream.png "Upstream")